 Hints of fresh spinach combine with rich, creamy mashed potatoes in this simple gluten-free side dish!
 The recipe uses just 6 simple ingredients: russet potatoes, chicken stock (or vegetable stock), salt, olive oil and butter or ghee!
 Ready within 25 minutes, these spinach mashed potatoes are also low FODMAP!

-One of the first recipes my mom taught me was how to cook spinach with potatoes.
+One of the first Vegetable side dishes my mom taught me was how to cook spinach with potatoes.

 This spinach mashed potatoes recipe was a staple side of my childhood, and though it might have made me seem like a teenager with ten heads, I weirdly always preferred this version with greens mixed in to the overly heavy dairy packed mounds.